Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hamas gunmen seize an Israeli military vehicle after infiltrating the country during an attack on October 7.
 Photo: Reuters

 One of the most important targets listed in the document was to attack the Israeli military base in Re'im, which houses the Gaza Division, the unit responsible for defending the area.
-Other bases under the command of this division were also listed in the “Jericho Walls”.
+Other bases under the command of this division are also listed in the “Jericho Walls”.
 Hamas carried out that goal on October 7, attacking Re'im and overrunning parts of the base.

 Israel has also been distracted by other moves by Hamas, which, shortly before the attack, was negotiating permits for Palestinians to work in Israel, which officials in Tel Aviv saw as a sign that Hamas did not want war.